tgogos/CS_notes/security/Real-Time Cyber Threat Detection and Mitigation.md

 ## TCP/IP Evolution and Security

 > Now there's a kind of a message here, this idea that diversity might actually be a good thing for security.
 It's not a good thing if you're a CIO, Chief Information Officer, for a company.
 You want low cost.
 You want everybody using the same tools.
 You want interoperability.
 You want non-diversity.
 They want to train everybody on the same thing.

+**Although:**

+>There's companies that do it like that.
+Like if you're here in the US, there's an airline called the Southwest Airline, and I'm pretty sure they run one type of aircraft, a Boeing 737 jet.
+And I always posit in my mind, what would happen if that got grounded?
+The whole company would be grounded. **That's a non-diverse business decision.** Now, it lowers their training cost, everybody flies the same stuff, everything's standard, I get that.

+**But:**

+> But from a security perspective, you the security engineer are going to have to think through as you're doing design.
+Is it better to have everything the same or to have some things different?
+That's going to be a decision you'll have to make as an engineer.